Open-source AI model for Sub-Saharan Africa camera trap species detection

 The model weights are released for non-commercial use.

-You may use the model for conservation, research, teaching, ecological monitoring, citizen science, and non-commercial biodiversity work.
+You may use the models for conservation, research, teaching, ecological monitoring, citizen science, and non-commercial biodiversity work.

-You may not resell the model, use it to provide a paid commercial inference service, or incorporate it into a commercial product without prior permission.
+You may not resell the models, use them to provide a paid commercial inference service, or incorporate them into a commercial product without prior permission.

 For commercial licensing enquiries, please contact: